kanyewesternfront/kanyewesternfront.github.io/_posts/2018-09-22-creating-a-jekyllsite2.md

 12. In the Summary box, you must write a brief note about the changes you made.

-13.Click **Commit to Master**
+13. Click **Commit to Master**

 14. Click **Fetch/Push origin**

+    * NOTE: Remember when generating the site locally on the terminal we had to run `bundle exec jekyll serve`?
+The cool think about GitHub Desktop is that it triggers the static generation for you, through the **Push** button.

 15. After it finishes committing, navigate to your website url.
-In my case it is http://elizabethjellison.com/legendary-dollop/
+In my case it is [http://elizabethjellison.com/legendary-dollop/](http://elizabethjellison.com/legendary-dollop/)

+Remember, I have a custom domain.
+If I didn't, it would look like this: kanyewesternfront.git.io/legendary-dollop

 If everything was done correctly, you should have a webpage!